gofynd/fdk-client-javascript/DOCUMENTATION.md

 ---

+#### getProductVariantsByIdentifier
-*getProductVariantsByIdentifier* - Get variant of a particular product
+Get variant of a particular product

 ```javascript
 // Promise